Jackson Gallagher

 Jackson Gallagher is an Australian actor and professional photographer from Victoria, Australia.
 Gallagher began his career starring in the Nine Network children's series The Saddle Club and later ventured into film playing the titular character in the 2013 horror film Patrick.
 He gained wider recognition for his role as Josh Barrett in the soap opera Home and Away.
 He left the series in 2016 and soon secured more television roles including AFL player Connor Marrello in the Network Ten drama series Playing for Keeps.
 He has also completed additional film roles scheduled for release in 2019.
 Aside from acting Gallagher has worked as a stills photographer for the Australian Broadcasting Corporation network.

 Early life

 Gallagher was born in Melbourne and his family moved to Daylesford, Victoria.
 They made home on a one-hundred-acre farm which allowed Gallagher to practise horse riding.
 When he finished school Gallagher went to New York City and found work in a circus and later as a photography assistant.
 There he developed a liking for photography.
 He also studied acting at the Stella Adler Conservatory.
 He secured a pre-med course at Melbourne University which he opted to quit in favour of completing a Bachelor of Arts in film and anthropology.
-He graduated from university in 2012.
+He graduated from the university in 2012.
 In 2014, Gallagher was caught up in two rockfalls while on a climbing expedition at the Franz Josef Glacier in New Zealand.
 He escaped without any injuries.